santiagobarreda/brms_tools/docs/index.md

 # Introduction {-}

 This book will focus on a conceptual introduction to multilevel Bayesian models.
-I am going to talk about math as possible and as a result I am going to avoid details, proofs, etc. I am just going to try to convey some of the more important and useful concepts necessary to begin to understand these models and to use them in your own work.
+I am going to talk about math as little as possible, so I am going to avoid giving details unless necessary.
+My goal is to convey some of the more important and useful concepts necessary to begin to understand these models and to use them in your own work.
+I hope to set you up in a position to 'fill in the blanks' as necessary later.

-I am purposely skipping a lot of details and being slightly hazy, or potentially even slightly inaccurate, in the interests of keeping things simple.
-The thing is, there are a million resources for learning abut these topics in a rigorous manner.
-What I am trying to provide here is a quick conceptual explanation that will allow you to understand common research designs, their associated statistical models, and how these can be implemented in a Bayesian multilevel model.
+I am going to try to provide intuitive explanations for statistical models that rely on understanding the figures we use represent and interpret them.
+The book assumes a reasonable understanding of R, but none of statistics.
+I don't really 'explain' many basic things, for example, how to calculate a standard deviation?
+Why is it calculated like it is?
+The reason for this is that first, there are many better resources for that.
+And second, I am trying to make this quick, to go from 0 to understanding and interpreting Bayesian multilevel models in 10 weeks.